pbx34/pbx34.github.io/README.md

 * Enjoying the process of trying, failing, and then trying again in the pursuit of improvement.

 ## What's Not Important to Me
-Idle gossip, judgment of others' choices, and imposing my morality on others.
+Judgment of others' choices, and imposing my morality on others.
 I believe in letting people live their lives as they please, as long as they do not harm others.

-Conflict Resolution Style
+## Conflict Resolution Style
 Strong advocate for open communication.
 I believe in addressing even the slightest tensions early on.
 There's an Indian saying: "Don't leave the elephant in the shadows; it might just trample you."
 I resonate with this approach and strive to leave my ego out of conflict resolution, focusing more on listening and understanding.